Dog Abandoned At Gas Station Is Now Its Cutest Employee

 Negão has become a poster-pup of sorts for a local initiative from the charity Grupo FERA, which aims to pair needy stray dogs with businesses in the event that they cannot find a more traditional home.

 "It's been sensational, encouraging people to have more respect for animals," a spokesperson from Grupo FERA tells The Dodo.
-"And workers enjoy having the companionship of a 4-legged colleague."
+"And workers enjoy having the companionship of a four-legged colleague."

 Plannerer agrees — saying she hopes Negão's story might influence other establishments to hire a canine staffer, too.
 After all, who wouldn't want to be greeted like this when stopping to pump gas?